Skip to main content

 Unlisted Open

-The agent card is fully public with no security schemes — anyone can read it and connect without authentication.
-However, the agent does not appear in the DataHarbor catalog.
+The agent card is fully public with no security schemes — anyone with the link can inspect the public discovery metadata.
+However, the agent does not appear in the DataHarbor catalog, and the lease-scoped MCP endpoint still requires authentication.
 This is ideal for:

 • Embedding agents in specific applications